james-ray/recovery-tool/README.md

 This command is used for batch recovering.
 You can download the csv file from hbc backend.

 d.Use the UI
-Follow the three steps to generate the derive.html, it is a UI for extended child private key.
+Follow the four steps to generate the derive.html, it is a UI for extended child private key.
 1. echo $GOROOT    if it is empty,  execute    export GOROOT= where your go install dir cp $GOROOT/misc/wasm/wasm_exec.js .
 2. GOOS=js GOARCH=wasm go build -tags=osusergo -o recovery-tool.wasm helpers/helper.go